joaovictorbezerraA/Projeto_Mega-Homem/README.md

 python3 game.py
 ```
 # Pypi installation
-The game can also be installed with pip running the following command
+The game can also be installed with pip running the following commands
 ```
+pip install pygame
 pip install Projeto-Mega-Homem
 ```
 in which case, it can be run using this command after installed